atick-faisal/label-studio/docs/source/tutorials/segment_anything_2_image.md

 label-studio-ml start ./segment_anything_2_image
 ```

-4. Connect running ML backend server to Label Studio: go to your project `Settings -> Machine Learning -> Add Model` and specify `http://localhost:9090` as a URL.
-Read more in the official [Label Studio documentation](https://labelstud.io/guide/ml#Connect-the-model-to-Label-Studio).
+4. Connect running ML backend server to Annotation Hub: go to your project `Settings -> Machine Learning -> Add Model` and specify `http://localhost:9090` as a URL.
+Read more in the official [Annotation Hub documentation](https://labelstud.io/guide/ml#Connect-the-model-to-Label-Studio).

 ## Running with Docker (coming soon)